doncandela/mgah/mgah.md

     - Now the simulation required 16,567 s = 4.602 hr, or 3.60 microsec/step-grain.
 So despite the greater degree of parallelism with hyperthreading, in this case there was no overall advantage in in fact the program ran slightly slower.
 It seems that whatever speed advantage was provided by hyperthreading ([expected to be of order 25%](#multiple-cores)) was negated by the the increased MPI communication required or other unknown factors.

-  - **An even bigger simulation.** To provide more things to compare with Unity the same code was used to run an even bigger sim,  with ten times as many grains (100,450) but otherwise identical, on `candela-16` using 16 cores with hyperthreading disabled.
+  - **An even bigger simulation.**<a id="even-bigger-sim"></a> To provide more things to compare with Unity the same code was used to run an even bigger sim,  with ten times as many grains (100,450) but otherwise identical, on `candela-16` using 16 cores with hyperthreading disabled.
 Now there were 1,728 boxes giving up to 116 boxes per crate, so other factors being equal one would expect the sim to take (116/16) = 7.3 times as long to run. **WORKING HERE**

 #### Hyperthreading and NumPy multithreading with MPI<a id="multithread-mpi"></a>